priyannu/smart-finance-tracker/README.md

 - Click **Browse files** and upload your transaction CSV
 - Or use the included `sample_data.csv` to try it out instantly

+### Step 4 — Filter by Date (optional)
+- Use the **📅 Date Filter** in the sidebar to narrow down transactions
+- Select a From and To date range

-### Step 4 — Explore the pages
+### Step 5 — Explore the pages

 #### 📊 Dashboard
 - View 4 key metrics: Spending, Income, Balance, Savings Rate
+- Automatic spending alerts if you overspend
-- Explore 4 interactive charts:
+- 4 interactive charts in a 2x2 grid:
   - Pie chart — spending by category
   - Bar chart — category comparison
   - Line chart — cash flow over time